Wes Ours

-John Wesley Ours (born December 30, 1977) is a former Arena football Running back / Linebacker.
-He played collegiately at West Virginia University.
+John Wesley Ours (born December 30, 1977) is an American former Arena football running back and linebacker.
+He played college football for the West Virginia Mountaineers.
 He was nicknamed "Wes Express" in college because of his ability to run over other players.
 He also was the biggest fullback in the country during his senior season.
-He was signed as an undrafted free agent by the Tennessee Titans of the National Football League.
-He ended his professional football career by winning ArenaBowl XXII with the Philadelphia Soul in 2008.
+He was signed as an undrafted free agent by the Indianapolis Colts of the National Football League (NFL).
+He ended his professional football career by winning ArenaBowl XXII with the Philadelphia Soul of the Arena Football League (AFL) in 2008.

-In his career, Ours also played for the Pittsburgh Steelers, Los Angeles Avengers, and Indianapolis Colts.
+In his career, Ours also played for the AFL's Los Angeles Avengers and the NFL's Pittsburgh Steelers and Tennessee Titans.

-High school career
+Early life

 Ours attended Westmar High School in Lonaconing, Maryland, where he rushed for 1,423 yards and 26 touchdowns as a senior.

 College career

 While at West Virginia, Ours played defensive line, Offensive Guard and Fullback.
 As a sophomore, he started three games at Fullback.
 As a junior, he began the season on the defensive line before being switched to offense where he started three games at Left Guard.
 As a senior, he was the largest Fullback in college football and rushed 29 times for 77 yards and four touchdowns and caught 14 passes for 170 yards.
 He only totaled 83 rushing yards with four touchdowns and 199 receiving yards for his career, but he blocked for two record breaking running backs: Amos Zereoué and Avon Cobourne.